elmeddinkamalli/iwrite-blog/README.md

 To run the application, clone the repository and install the dependencies using `npm install`.
 You will also need to set up a PostgreSQL database and update the `.env` file with the database connection details.

+To set up database, you can simple run the `docker compose up dev-db -d` or you can configure it manually.

 To start the server, run `npm run start:dev` in the terminal.
 This will start the backend server at `http://localhost:4000`.

 To start the frontend, open a new terminal and run `npm run serve`.
 This will start the development server at `http://localhost:9000`.